syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 ---

 # Getting Started with Flutter Date Range Picker (SfDateRangePicker)
-This section explains the steps required to add the date picker range widget.
+This section explains the steps required to add the date range picker widget.
 This section covers only basic features needed to get started with Syncfusion date range picker widget.

 ## Add flutter calendar to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.

 **Add dependency**

-Add the Syncfusion flutter date picker range dependency to your pubspec.yaml file.
+Add the Syncfusion flutter date range picker dependency to your pubspec.yaml file.

 {% highlight dart %}

 dependencies:

-syncfusion_flutter_datepicker: ^17.4.39-beta
+syncfusion_flutter_datepicker: ^18.1.0.36-beta

 {% endhighlight %}